graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 public class SubscriptionController : GraphController {
     // other code not shown for brevity
-    // EventName will default to the subscription field name
-    // if not supplied

     [SubscriptionRoot("onWidgetChanged", typeof(Widget), EventName = "WIDGET_CHANGED")]
     public IGraphActionResult  OnWidgetChanged(
         [SubscriptionSource] WidgetInternal eventData,